cti/saprfc/README.md

 # SapRfc library

 This component is wrapper for native saprfc extension (saprfc.sourceforge.net).
-Library do function module reverse-engeneering and provides only one method to do all tasks.
+Function module reverse-engeneering and providing only one method to do all tasks.
 You can write your code using GatewayInterface and then use proxy or direct connection.